mezzio/mezzio/doc/book/router/interface.md

 # Routing Interface

-Expressive defines `Zend\Expressive\Router\RouterInterface`, which can be injected into and consumed by `Zend\Expressive\Application` in order to provide dynamic routing capabilities to middleware.
+Mezzio defines `Mezzio\Router\RouterInterface`, which can be injected into and consumed by `Mezzio\Application` in order to provide dynamic routing capabilities to middleware.
 The interface serves as an abstraction to allow routers with varying capabilities to be used with an application.